Lydia Aziato

 Professor Lydia Aziato is a Ghanaian administrator and Vice Chancellor of University of Health and Allied Sciences (UHAS).
+Professor Lydia Aziato was appointed as the third Vice Chancellor of UHAS, effective August 2022, thereby adding UHAS to the short list of Ghanaian universities with female vice chancellors - the fifth in Ghana.

 Education

 She had her secondary education at Ghana Senior High School, Koforidua.
-In 2001 she had her first degree in nursing and psychology, In 2006 she graduated with an MPhil in Nursing from the University of Ghana, she has a specialty certificate in Oncology Nursing from the Cross Cancer Institute in Edmonton, Canada and completed in 2006 and graduated with a PhD in Nursing from the University of the Western Cape, South Africa in 2013.
+In 2001 she had her first degree in nursing and psychology, In 2006 she graduated with an MPhil in Nursing from the University of Ghana, she holds a specialty certificate in Oncology Nursing from the Cross Cancer Institute in Edmonton, Canada and completed in 2006 and graduated with a PhD in Nursing from the University of the Western Cape, South Africa in 2013.

 Career

-She holds a position at Sigma Theta Tau, she has served on a number of boards and committees and has been a nurse for over 20 years and also the current Vice Chancellor of UHAS.
+Aziato worked as a bedside nurse at the Mamprobi Polyclinic in Accra before joining the University of Ghana, Legon, in 2001 following her first degree.
+At the University of Ghana, she progressed from a Senior Nurse Technician (2001–2006) to Assistant Lecturer (2006–2008), Lecturer (2008–2014), Senior Lecturer (2014–2017), Associate Professor (2017–2020), and ultimately Professor in 2020.

+She served as the Head of the Department for Adult Health at the University of Ghana School of Nursing and Midwifery from 2016 to 2018.
+She was subsequently appointed Acting Dean (2017–2019) and then Dean (2019–2022), making her the first substantive Dean of the school.

+Aziato founded the Research Mentorship Alliance, a non-governmental organization focused on developing the research skills of young scientists in Ghana.
+She also serves as the President of the Chi Omicron Chapter of Sigma Theta Tau International (STTI), the second-largest nursing organization globally.
+Within STTI, she has held various roles, including reviewing awards and conference abstracts, and moderating conference presentations.